I Want To...

 Research Interests: Pulmonary hypertension outcomes; Clinical and translational research in ALS

-- Vice President of Academic Affairs and Medical Director, Johns Hopkins Medicine International
+- President, Johns Hopkins Medicine International

 - Professor of Medicine

 - MD, University of Miami Miller School of Medicine (1982)

 - American Board of Internal Medicine / Critical Care Medicine (1993)

 - American Board of Internal Medicine / Internal Medicine (1986)